- Running RStudio in Your Web Browser

 In certain cases, such as when you need the bleeding-edge changes and bug fixes, you should install the development version from GitHub with:

 # install.packages("devtools") > devtools::install_github("DavisVaughan/furrr")

-One can create an isolated Conda environment composed of R packages.
-This is a good option when a package such as rmapshaper (which requires a recent version of the V8 library) is not available when installed via the system R on our clusters.
+One can create an isolated Conda environment composed of R packages and R itself.
 You can search for these packages on anaconda.org.
 For instance, to create a Conda environment that includes rmapshaper and other packages:

 Note that a Conda environment composed of R packages comes with its own R executable.
-Be sure to load the anaconda3 module and activate the environment in your Slurm script.
+Be sure to load the anaconda3/2022.5 module and activate the environment in your Slurm script.

 The following Slurm script could be used to run a serial R job:

 #!/bin/bash #SBATCH --job-name=R-serial # create a short name for your job #SBATCH --nodes=1 # node count #SBATCH --ntasks=1 # total number of tasks across all nodes #SBATCH --cpus-per-task=1 # cpu-cores per task (>1 if multi-threaded tasks) #SBATCH --mem-per-cpu=4G # memory per cpu-core (4G per cpu-core is default) #SBATCH --time=00:01:00 # total run time limit (HH:MM:SS) #SBATCH --mail-type=all # send email on start, end and fault #SBATCH --mail-user=<YourNetID>@princeton.edu module purge Rscript myscript.R